Visit the site of one of American Labor's bloodiest battles and learn about the events leading to the 1892 Homestead Strike and Lockout.

 The Historic Pump House location is a trailhead of the Great Allegheny Passage which encompasses the Steel Valley Trail in the Mon Valley.
 Rivers of Steel welcomes cyclists to the property to enjoy bike-amenities such as restrooms in the nearby Water Tower, bike racks, benches and picnic tables.
-Overnight and daytime parking is available in return for a small daily donation or an annual membership as a Trail Head Friend.
+Overnight and daytime parking is available for a small daily donation and annual membership as a Trail Head Friend.
 Click here to become a friend of the Trail Head.
-Regardless of whether you become a friend or donate on a per usage basis, overnight parking requires you to complete a registration form.
+Overnight parking requires you to also complete a registration form.
 All parking is at your own risk.
 Rivers of Steel is not responsible for damage or theft to vehicles or vehicle contents.
 Questions?
-Contact email@example.com.
+Contact firstname.lastname@example.org.

 Event Rental Opportunities

 The Historic Pump House is a great location for small-scale events and intimate weddings and gatherings.
 The maximum person capacity inside the building is 150.
 Limited electricity is available.
 Restrooms are located in the nearby Water Tower.
 To rent The Historic Pump House for private events or indoor photography appointments, contact Stacy Drane at 412-464-4020 ext.
 32 or email@example.com.